SAP-samples/cloud-btp-cli-api-codejam/exercises/06-core-services-api-creds/README.md

 ./generate-password-grant-type cis-central-sk.json > tokendata.json
 ```

 > You can of course simply open the file in your Dev Space editor, but where's the fun in that?
-Also, it will be displayed as one, long, unreadable line.
+Also, if you do, it will most likely be displayed as one, long, unreadable line.

 👉 Have a look what properties there are in this JSON: